ysak123/Inactivity_Alert_System/README.md

 - Monitoring continues even after the alert sound starts.
 - If the SSH connection drops, the app logs the error and automatically retries the connection.
 - Pressing Stop immediately stops both monitoring and the music.
+- Pressing Remonitoring starts asynchronous monitoring of the timeout for a specific path
 - Closing the app saves the latest inputs to JSON and exits cleanly.

 > Notes